-Ensuring maximum impact from your research
+Ensuring maximum impact from Australian research

 - gaining maximum potential from research outputs, such as datasets and software

 - increasing the visibility and citations of research